AngelProtocolFinance/cosmos-smart-contracts/packages/halo_lbp/README.md

 ### Pair Info Querier

-It also provides the query interface to query avaliable astroport-lbp pair contract info.
-Any contract can query pair info to astroport-lbp factory contract.
+It also provides the query interface to query avaliable halo-lbp pair contract info.
+Any contract can query pair info to halo-lbp factory contract.

 ```rust
 pub fn query_pair_contract<S: Storage, A: Api, Q: Querier>(